-Figure 6: Single-night light curves for objects without a transient match.
+Figure 5: Single-night light curves for objects without a transient match.
 Lightcurves appear to be incomplete segments from regular variables.
 Errors are statistical + systematic.
-The x-axis represents the time of observation in days, while the
+Times are in days.

-Four variables with incomplete smooth lightcurves are shown in Figure 6.
+Four new variables with incomplete smooth lightcurves are shown in Figure 5.
 These lightcurves are missing some information needed for a preliminary classification.

 In all cases, we cannot properly estimate T_2 or ΔT , and either the maxima or minima are missing.
 Although they appear clearly distinct from the irregular variable category, use of further data will be needed to establish these identifications.

-Previously Uncatalogued Irregular Variable Candidates:
+New Irregular Variable Candidates:

 Seven of the candidates appear to fall into an irregular variable category.
-These lightcurves are shown in Figure 7.
+These lightcurves are shown in Figure 6.
 We will present further results on these objects in a future study.

-Figure 7: Single-night light curves for objects without a variable match and exhibiting irregular variations.
+Figure 6: Single-night light curves for objects without a variable match and exhibiting irregular variations.
 Plotted errors are statistical + systematic.
-The x-axis represents the time of observation in days, while the y-axis represents the magnitude of an observation.
+Times are in days.